+The PCC has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
 If unexpected movements happen the PCC has ready access to borrowings from the money markets and the Public Works Loan Board (PWLB).
-The PCC is also required to provide a balanced budget through the Local Government Finance Act 1992, which ensures sufficient monies are raised to cover annual expenditure.
-There is therefore no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
-The PCC has 20 loans with the PWLB that are repayable on maturity.
-The loans are due to mature between 4 and 40 years.
+As the PCC is required to provide a balanced budget which ensures sufficient monies are raised to cover annual expenditure, there is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
+The PCC has 22 loans with the PWLB, 20 are repayable on maturity, two are being repaid in half yearly instalments.
+The loans are due to mature between 3 and 40 years.
 All trade and other payables are due to be paid in less than one year.